Phil Esposito: Boston Bruins (1967-1975)

+The next year during the 1971–72 season Esposito and Bobby Orr became the first players to have back to back 100+ point seasons.
+Once again Esposito put up great numbers during the postseason as he and the Bruins beat the New York Rangers in the 1972 Stanley Cup Final, winning their second Stanley cup in a three year period.
+Esposito once again was awarded the Art Ross trophy at the end of the season.

+In Esposito's last three full seasons with the Bruins he continued to be a star player, achieving a 100+ point season every year.
+Scoring 55 goals and 130 points in 1972–73, he won his fourth Art Ross trophy in the process.
+In 1973–74 Esposito scored 66 goals and 145 points, Orr scored 122, Hodge had 105 and Cashman totaled 89 points, and all finished 1–2–3–4 in league scoring for the only other time in NHL history the season's top four scorers all played for one team.
+At the end of the year Esposito was awarded his second Hart Memorial Trophy and Lester B. Pearson Award, along with his fifth Art Ross trophy.

+Esposito scored his 1000th career point on February 15, 1974 vs the Detroit red wings.

-As of May 31, 2021, Esposito ranked second in all-time regular-season goals for Boston with 459 (behind only Johnny Bucyk's 545).
-As of 2022, Esposito third behind Cam Neely and Patrice Bergeron in all-time Bruins playoff goals with 46.
+As of May 2024, Esposito ranked second in all-time regular-season goals for Boston with 459 (behind only Johnny Bucyk's 545).
+As of 2024, Esposito was fourth behind Brad Marchand, Cam Neely and Patrice Bergeron in all-time Bruins playoff goals with 46.
 Esposito holds the Boston record for most playoff hat-tricks with four, one of which was a four-goal game versus Toronto in 1969.
 Often used to kill penalties, Esposito scored 20 shorthanded goals for Boston over his career.
+His last full season with Boston was 1975–76, in which he scored 61 goals and 127 points.
+During his time with Boston Esposito played in the All-Star Game seven straight years from 1969-1975, was selected as a first team all star six straight years from 1969-1974 and was named to the NHL second all star team twice in 1969 and 1975.

-After his performance in the Summit Series, where he was the Captain and inspirational leader for Canada and its leading scorer in the series, Esposito won the 1972 Lou Marsh Trophy as Canada's outstanding male athlete of the year and was made an Officer of the Order of Canada.
+After his performance in the Summit Series, in which he was the captain and inspirational leader for Team Canada and its leading scorer in the series, Esposito won the 1972 Lou Marsh Trophy as Canada's outstanding male athlete of the year and was made an Officer of the Order of Canada.
 He also scored the first goal of the series and he scored or assisted four times in the deciding game.
 During that series, his scolding of Canadian fans, who booed the national team after a 5–3 loss to the Soviet Union in Game Four, was credited with firing up his teammates: